fireworks.core package

 Append a new workflow on top of an existing workflow.

-• new_wf (Workflow) – The new workflow to append
+• new_wf (original children of the parent fw_ids to the) – The new workflow to append

 • fw_ids ([int]) – The parent fw_ids at which to append the workflow